Are you thinking of publishing a book?

 You write your book, edit it, create a quick and dirty cover design, and then rush off to Amazon KDP (Kindle Direct Publishing).

-It then only takes two minutes to upload your manuscript file and your book cover for a Kindle ebook and to click publish.
+It only takes two minutes to upload your manuscript file and your book cover for a Kindle ebook and to click publish.

 If you want to publish printed copies using KDP print on demand, it will take you another twenty minutes.